Artificial Romanticism

 2020 - today

-Inspired by Carl Jung’s archetypes of the collective unconscious, which refer to the unconscious mind and shared mental concepts, the artist seeks to capture humanity’s collective memories through the five world religions.
+Inspired by Carl G. Jung’s archetypes of the collective unconscious, which refer to the unconscious mind and shared mental concepts, Brunn seeks to capture humanity’s collective memories through the five world religions.
 The Dharmic and Abrahamic Religions are shown in groups of five, installed from left to right according to their respective time of inception: Hinduism, Buddhism, Judaism, Christianity, and Islam.
-With a strictly center aligned perspective, Maximilian uncovers the symmetry of each structure and its deities.
+With a strictly center aligned perspective, the artist uncovers the symmetry of each structure as universal aesthetic principle.

 Following the tradition of Prussian church photographers, Brunn uses an 8 x 10-inch plate camera, from whose negatives he produces handmade contact prints for a lossless way to the image.
 Wanting to reflect the concept of timelessness in his photographic prints, he utilizes the 19th century technique of platinum/palladium printing, which offers the most archivally stable printing process.
 Prints created using this technique can last for over a thousand years without any loss of quality.
-The product of this printing process transforms a moment captured into a more everlasting, timeless object.
+The Platinotype process materializes the infinite nature of faith through precious metal particles as an everlasting object.

 Untouched Landscapes